Treecodes/TABI-PB/README.md

 ./../build/bin/tabipb
 ```

-## Building TABIPB on APBS_Sphinx
+## Building TABI-PB on APBS_Sphinx

 This is similar to the APBS Geoflow build.
-To invoke TABIPB on Sphinx, you need to use the flag `-DENABLE_TABIPB_SPHINX=ON` when you run cmake.
+To invoke TABI-PB on Sphinx, you need to use the flag `-DENABLE_TABIPB_SPHINX=ON` when you run cmake.
 Command:

 1. `cd APBS_SPHINX/plugins/TABIPB/src`
 2. `mkdir build; cd build`